Mike Crudale

-Michael Christopher Crudale (born January 3, 1977) is a former professional baseball pitcher who played two seasons at the major league level with the St. Louis Cardinals and Milwaukee Brewers in 2002–03.
+Michael Christopher Crudale (born January 3, 1977) is a former professional baseball pitcher.
+He played two seasons in Major League Baseball (MLB) for the St. Louis Cardinals and Milwaukee Brewers from 2002 to 2003.

 MLB career

 Selected by the Cardinals in the 24th round of the 1999 amateur entry draft, Crudale played his first professional season with their Rookie League team, the Johnson City Cardinals in 1999.
 After moving up the Cardinals chain, Crudale made the big club out of spring training in 2002 and pitched well, with a 3–0 mark and a 1.88 ERA out of the bullpen (plus one start).
-Crudale spent most of the 2003 season at AAA Memphis, however, and was dealt in August to Milwaukee, who released him in spring training in 2004.
-Dogged by injuries, he pitched poorly for minor-league teams in the Pittsburgh Pirates and San Francisco Giants minor league systems later that season, ending his affiliated baseball career.
-(Ironically, his major league ERA was an excellent 2.09, less than half of his minor-league mark of 4.38.)
+Crudale spent most of the 2003 season with the Triple-A Memphis Redbirds, however, and was dealt in August to the Milwaukee Brewers, who released him in spring training in 2004.
+Dogged by injuries, he pitched poorly for minor league teams in the Pittsburgh Pirates and San Francisco Giants organizations later that season, ending his affiliated baseball career.
+(Ironically, his major league ERA was an excellent 2.09, less than half of his minor league mark of 4.38.)